ego-errante/hello-fhevm-article/hello-fhevm-part-3.md

 We replaced the `FHECounterDemo` with our new `RockPaperScissorsDemo` component.

-**3.7.4.
-Hooks and `RockPaperScissorsDemo` Overview**
+**3.7.2.
+Main Orchestrator: `RockPaperScissorsDemo`**

-We will now build our primary interactive component, `RockPaperScissorsDemo`, piece by piece.
+We will now build our primary interactive component, `RockPaperScissorsDemo`, it doesn't render UI directly but it initializes our hooks and passes state and functions down to the presentational components.

 Let's create the file `packages/site/components/RockPaperScissorsDemo.tsx` and add this code: